Ahmednas211/Wordpress-using-LAMP-Stack/README.md

     - Elastic File System Security Group: Allow inbound traffic of NFS protocol on port 2049 from webserver security group and EFS security group (tip: ensure to create your security first, then go back to the SG and attach the EFS SG).
 Finally, add SSH from SSH SG.

+4. Create a Database

+    - Here, ensure to use the latest MYSQL engine, burstable database instance storage (check to include previous generation i.e., db.t2.micro), and pay attention to your database username and password.
+In subsequent configurations in ec2 server (wp-config.php): you will revert to your database configurations to get information like:
+DB name
+wordpress_Database_v1

+DB instance ID
+wordpress-db-1

+Endpoint
+wordpress-db-1.clfp8kgim5mc.eu-central-1.rds.amazonaws.com

 3. DNS and SSL/TLS Certificate Setup:

     - Route 53 Configuration: Create a hosted zone on Route 53 to manage the DNS records for your application.
 Configure DNS records like A and CNAME records as needed.